paulfioravanti/steno-dictionaries/README.md

   specifically for outlines that _already have an existing entry_ in [Plover's `main.json`][Plover main.json].
 They are divided into the following dictionary types:
-    - **Alt Briefs**: containing alternative briefs for dictionary entries.
-    - **Alt AU Briefs**: containing alternative Australian/British spellings versions for Alt Brief entries, where appropriate, using the `/A*U` suffix convention established in [`dict-en-AU-with-extra-stroke.json`][] in [Di's steno dictionaries][].
+    - **Alt AU Words**: containing alternative Australian/British spellings versions for Alt Words entries, where appropriate, using the `/A*U` suffix convention established in [`dict-en-AU-with-extra-stroke.json`][] in [Di's steno dictionaries][].
     - **Alt Phrases**: containing alternative briefs for existing Plover phrases, defined as two or more words.
     - **Alt Proper Nouns**: containing alternative entries for existing Plover [proper nouns][Proper Nouns].
+    - **Alt Words**: containing alternative outlines for existing Plover words (and sometimes prefixes, suffixes or other entries not _strictly_ words).

 - **Lookup**: containing Plover dictionary "lookup improvements": words that can be stroked using standard Plover conventions, but do not yet have a named